meliocool/sss-vision/README.md

 ## NOT IN A VIRTUAL ENVIRONMENT, YOU NEED TO INSTALL THE LIBRARIES USED IN THIS PROJECT

 ## Overview
-SSS-Vision is my group's final project for AI course, it is a web-based, flask powered AI system that could receive an image of tripleS members from the user and return a face-recognized and labeled image.
+SSS-Vision is a web-based, flask powered
+AI system that could receive an image of tripleS members from the user and return a face-recognized and labeled image.
 The model uses MTCNN and Facenet pretrained model to recognize the face, and i'm using a python-based web-scraper to get the data (pictures of tripleS members) from Pinterest.

 ## Small Note
-Before this, i tried with opencv2 precisely FaceLBPHRecognizer (haarcascade_frontalface.xml) using only 2 members, S1 SeoYeon and S7 NaKyoung.
-It turned out great but it struggles with side-profiles so i upgraded to mtcnn for the face recognition
+opencv2 FaceLBPHRecognizer (haarcascade_frontalface.xml) using only 2 members, S1 SeoYeon and S7 NaKyoung turned out great but it struggles with side-profiles so it is replaced with mtcnn for the face recognition

 ## Library usage: